shilrobot/chimera/README.txt

 OTHER TIPS
 ============
-If you have a screen that is smaller than the default size (3x magnification, ie 960x720) you can modify the 'scale' value in graphics.ini to a smaller number, like 1 or 2.
+If you have a screen that is smaller than the default size (3x magnification, ie 960x720) you can modify the 'scale' value in config.ini to a smaller number, like 1 or 2.
 This may also help remove graphics artifacts.

 LICENSE